Top 13 Things to Do in Seville, Spain

 12. Day Trip to Cordoba

 With Cordoba just 45 minutes away via the hi-speed train, you would be remiss if you didn’t make an effort to visit Cordoba to see the incredible Mezquita.
 The mosque turned cathedral, with its 856 colorful columns, is reason enough to make the journey.
 While there, catch a glimpse of the beautiful Andalusian horses during a practice session, roam Cordoba’s famed Jewish Quarter, and stroll the Roman Bridge for great views of the Mezquita.
-It’s an easy trip from Seville to Cordoba and trains run throughout the day.
+It’s an easy trip from Seville and trains run throughout the day.

 13. Church of El Salvador